bahuwrihi/Sats-Ketchup/Recipe/Recipe.md

 - Xanthan Gum: 2g (This is for thickening and stabilizing)
 - Vitamin C - ascorbic acid: 2.6g (Helps prevent oxidation of the apple and tomato purées, keep the color.)

-Next Steps for Improvement: Flavor, Color, Texture
+Next Steps for Improvement: Flavor, Color, Texture, Cost

 # Version 2 - Q4 2024